 Keene State College Dietetic Internship Open House, Monday, December 16th from 1:00 - 4:00pm at KSC in the Student Center, Mountain View Room!
-RSVP with Program Director, Stephanie Chmielecki at firstname.lastname@example.org.
+Can’t make a visit to NH?
+Register for one of our small group conference calls.
+Dates: Friday, January 10, 2020; Friday, January 17, 2020; Friday, January 24, 2020.
+RSVP with Program Director for both in-person visits or conference call, Stephanie Chmielecki at firstname.lastname@example.org.

 If you have a bachelor’s degree in a nutrition-related field and you’d like to become a Registered Dietitian (RD), you’ll need to attend a Dietetic Internship as part of a national accrediting process.
 Keene State’s Dietetic Internship is unique in its focus on community nutrition education, and wellness.

 Whether your goals for a career as a Registered Dietitian veer a bit off the conventional path or you hope to land a traditional position in clinical nutrition, the Keene State College Dietetics Internship may be for you.
 Our graduates hold jobs in hospitals and institutional food service, with the WIC program, Cooperative Extension and corporate wellness, in private practice, and more.

 Keene State’s Dietetics Internship program is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Accreditation Council for Education in Nutrition and Dietetics

 120 South Riverside Plaza, Suite 2190